DSpace-Labs/AIP-Files/README.md

 # AIP-Files

-Repo of re-usable AIP files for DSpace testing
+Repo of re-usable AIP files / Sample Data for DSpace testing

 ## What to include
 Any resources added to this repository should be freely distributable.
 Material under copyright should not be included.